 Children’s Privacy

-This Site is not directed to children under 13.
-We do not knowingly collect personal information from anyone under 13.
-If you believe we have, contact us at info@sarilaw.us and we will delete it promptly.
+This Site is not directed to children.
+We do not knowingly collect, sell, or share personal information from anyone under 13 or, where applicable under California law, under 16.
+If you believe we have inadvertently collected personal information from a child under 13, contact us at info@sarilaw.us and we will delete it promptly.

 Changes to This Policy